 An escalator and lift (elevator) lead down to the Elizabeth line trains.

-2. Connecting there for northbound Thameslink train to St Pancras International station, the most direct route is to take the escalator, at its top the Thameslink trains will be ahead and over to the left.
+Connecting at Farringdon for a northbound Thameslink train to St Pancras International station, the most direct route is to take the escalator, at its top the Thameslink trains will be ahead and over to the left - as pictured above.

 4. Turning left from the exit at the Thameslink part of St Pancas station and walking ahead to the street exit on Pancras Road, you'll then see King's Cross just across the street.